0xSiXx/velas-chain/velas-fork/readme.md

 `git rm -rf docs web3.js explorer`
 3. Ignore crates that was rewritted by us
 `git checkout --theirs install`
-4. Ignore files that wasnt modified by velas (checkout number 1 of this algorithm) `git checkout --theirs __`
+4. Ignore files that wasnt modified by exzo (checkout number 1 of this algorithm) `git checkout --theirs __`
 5. Solve remaining conflicts by groups:
 To solve conflicts we recommend to use some kind of 3way merging tools, like beyond compare